-The Asian Art Museum in San Francisco
+The Speed Art Museum in Louisville, Kentucky

 Over a five-year period, WHY has been working to comprehensively update and transform the spaces of the Asian Art Museum.
 The existing galleries have been redesigned to highlight the museum’s world-class collection, and circulation and facilities have been reconfigured for greater efficiency and flow.
 The addition of the Akiko Yamazaki & Jerry Yang Pavilion and East West Bank Art Terrace will radically expand the museum’s capacity for special exhibitions and innovative programming, amplifying the institution’s presence locally, nationally, and internationally.